2026 Agenda

 F- Spotlight on End Use/End User Risk

-G- Beyond Red Flags: Operationalising Circumvention Detection in a Bank Setting
+G- Beyond Red Flags: Using AI to Detect Circumvention

 H- The AMLA Single Rulebook: Integrating Sanctions into the AML Framework